BambooMuncher/kotlin-spring-boot-service/README.md

 # Pizza Topping Service

+## Running the Service

+Simply select the application runner and press run if you're using IntelliJ.
+The source and target java versions are 17.
+Alternatively, the service can be run from the command line with `./gradlew bootRun`.

+I chose to use an embedded in-memory database for ease of running the service.
+The data will be persisted across runs through file storage.

+## Using the Service

+While the service is running, you can view the contents of the database if you would like by accessing http://localhost:8080/h2-console in your browser.
+The username will be `sa`.
+The password will be `password` (only the best security!).
+The url will be `jdbc:h2:file:/data/demo`.

+The API documentation is available through swagger at http://localhost:8080/swagger-ui/index.html.
+The page can also be used to interact with the API.

 ## Coding Challenge Questions

 ### If you had to build an app from scratch, what would be your ideal tech stack?